gdh1995/vimium-c/README.md

   Currently, no effective ways have been found (up to Chrome 59).

 1.62.1 (not released yet):
+* FindMode and VisualMode will ensure document is selectable when they are active
 * fix bugs and memory leaks on pages having ShadowDOM UI.
 * `passNextKey normal` will also exit if the page blurs
 * Vomnibar now prefers a domain starting with "www."